Kittens rescued after woman allegedly tosses them into Maine pond

 Updated:

-A Phippsburg woman was arrested on Independence Day after witnesses told police she threw kittens into Center Pond in Phippsburg.
+A 41-year-old woman was arrested on Independence Day after witnesses told police she threw kittens into Center Pond in Phippsburg.

-Justine Lovig, 41, was charged with operating under the influence, cruelty to animals and violation of probation, Phippsburg police Chief John Skroski said.
+Justine Lovig of Phippsburg was charged with operating under the influence, cruelty to animals and violation of probation, Phippsburg police Chief John Skroski said.

 Phippsburg police officer Zech Thomas arrived just after 1 p.m.
-July 4 at the bridge on Parker Head Road, where a number of people reported an intoxicated woman was repeatedly throwing two gray Bengal kittens into the pond
+July 4 at the bridge on Parker Head Road, where a number of people reported an intoxicated woman was repeatedly throwing two gray Bengal kittens into the pond.

 When Thomas arrived, Lovig was just emerging from the pond with two kittens that appeared to be soaked, Skroski said.
 Thomas allegedly spotted animal leashes on the cement steps into the water, and witnesses said Lovig had dragged the 1- to 2-month-old kittens by the leashes.